-One of the most crucial Vulnerabilities listed in top 10 of OWASP is Insecure Direct Object Reference Vulnerability (IDOR Vulnerability).
-In this article we will discuss IDOR Vulnerability.
+One of the most crucial Vulnerabilities listed in the top 10 of OWASP is Insecure Direct Object Reference Vulnerability (IDOR Vulnerability).
+In this article, we will discuss IDOR Vulnerability.
 Before moving ahead, let us first discuss Authentication.
-Authentication means to verify the identity of a person and allow that person to access specific requests if the user is authenticated (verified).
-But if a user is not authenticated and can be able to view files i.e. open files in a wrong way like the Hackers/Attackers do?, it is called Broken Authentication.
+Authentication means verifying the identity of a person and allowing that person to access specific requests if the user is authenticated (verified).
+But if a user is not authenticated and can be able to view files i.e. open files in the wrong way as the Hackers/Attackers do?, it is called Broken Authentication.
 This article will focus on the way an attacker uses Broken Authentication Vulnerabilities that may lead to IDOR.

-Some of the examples that demonstrates the untrusted data which can be manipulated using IDOR:
+Some of the examples that demonstrate the untrusted data which can be manipulated using IDOR:

 Let us first discuss the back-end working of a Web application that uses the unauthenticated medium in SQL, which leads to accessing user account information.